SMaciej/3chess/README.md

 Requirements:
 ======
-All you need is Python 2.7 installed on your computer.
+You will need Python 2.7 with "pygame", "pickle" and "random" module installed.
 You can run the game by executing "3chess.py" file.